 A credit card company can look at your credit report when you apply for a card.
 However, if you’re a customer, that company can look at your credit report anytime, according to the Consumer Financial Protection Bureau.

 Additionally, prospective creditors can access certain information in your credit file to determine whether to make you what’s known as a “prescreened” offer for a new credit card.

-Prescreening is allowed under the Fair Credit Reporting Act, a federal law, but you can opt out of prescreening.
-We break down the process in “How to Stop Unsolicited Credit Card Offers for Good.”
+Prescreening is allowed under the federal Fair Credit Reporting Act, but you can opt out of prescreening.
+We break down the process in “The Secret to Stopping Unwanted Credit Card Mail for Good.”